BlockchainCommons/BCSwiftSecureComponents/Docs/4-ENVELOPE-EXPRESSIONS.md

 ]
 ```

-Any party to a request/response can use the SCID as a way of discarding duplicate requests or avoiding replay attacks.
+Any party to a request/response may use the SCID as a way of discarding duplicates or avoiding replays.

 Because the functionality of `Envelope` is composable, the outer envelope of a request or a response can be signed as a way of authenticating the request, and if necessary the request and/or response can be encrypted by any of the available methods.